Store at -80°C and protect from light

 Immediately transfer Labeled Tubulin-Cy5 to -80°C upon receipt.
 Thaw only when ready to use by placing briefly in a 37°C water bath.
 Once the labeled tubulin is approximately halfway thawed, remove from the water bath and thaw to completion with gentle flicking.
 Immediately place thawed labeled tubulin on ice and continue to work on ice.

 While repeated freeze/thaw cycles should be avoided, Labeled Tubulin-Cy5 can be aliquoted into smaller experimental batches with only minor loss of activity.
 Follow the instructions above to thaw and clarify the labeled tubulin protein.
 Working on ice, aliquot the labeled tubulin into experimental batches not less than 2 ul in volume.
 Flash freeze the experimental aliquots in liquid Nitrogen and store at -80˚C. Note that it is not recommended to dilute the labeled tubulin prior to refreezing.
-If larger handling volumes are desired, consider combining labeled tubulin with unlabeled tubulin protein prior to refreezing (depending on application).
+If larger handling volumes are desired, consider combining labeled tubulin with unlabeled tubulin protein prior to refreezing (Cycled Tubulin™ highly recommended; Cat.
+No. 032005).

 Activity and Applications

 Labeled Tubulin-Cy5 will polymerize into microtubules when supplemented with GTP, warmed to 37˚C, and kept above its critical concentration.
 Polymerization activity is detectable in a variety of experimental systems including fluorescence microscopy assays, turbidity assays, and GTPase assays.
-Labeled tubulin protein is suitable for use in a variety of fluorescent experimental applications including live cell injection, and can be combined with unlabeled tubulin protein in generating fluorescent microtubules in vitro.
-Cycled Tubulin™ (Cat.
-No. 032005) is highly recommended as the unlabeled tubulin source in order to minimize tubulin heterogeneity, as labeled tubulin reagents are derived directly from Cycled Tubulin™.
+Labeled tubulin protein is suitable for use in a variety of fluorescent experimental applications including live cell injection, and can be combined with unlabeled tubulin protein (Cycled Tubulin™ highly recommended; Cat.
+No. 032005) in generating fluorescent microtubules in vitro.
 Visit our protocols page for more information.